fairydreaming/lineage-bench/README.md

 The project is a successor of the [farel-bench](https://github.com/fairydreaming/farel-bench) benchmark.

-**Note: This benchmark seems to be already saturated by DeepSeek V3.2 Speciale, Gemini 3 Pro Preview and Claude Sonnet 4.5 even for lineage graphs with 192 nodes.
+**Note: This benchmark seems to be already saturated even for lineage graphs with 192 nodes.
 I'm very happy with this progress!**

 ## Changelog